Download the Complete FYRU By-Laws

 ARTICLE VI.
 NEW CLUBS

-The Executive Director can approve a new club to become an Associate Member of the Union and be eligible to participate in league play.
+The General Manager can approve a new club to become an Associate Member of the Union and be eligible to participate in league play.
 However, this club will not be eligible to become full FYRU voting member until they are approved by a simple majority of the eligible votes.

 ARTICLE VII.
 RULES OF OPERATION

-- Each affiliated club shall have jurisdiction over its internal affairs, except as herein provided.
+B. Each affiliated club shall have jurisdiction over its internal affairs, except as herein provided.
 Each team shall take all precautions necessary to prevent disorder at games.
-Failure to comply with the World Rugby Charter and World Rugby Regulation #20 on code of conduct shall be referred to the Board of Directors for appropriate action.
+Failure to comply with the World Rugby Charter and World Rugby Rule #20 on code of conduct shall be referred to the Board for appropriate action.

 - Any protests on games played within each club shall be handled by that individual club.

-- Protests on games played within the FYRU shall be presented to the FYRU’s Executive Director and/or Board.
+- Protests on games played within the FYRU shall be presented to the FYRU Disciplinary Committee.
 No dispute or claim, protest and/or appeal shall be presented to, or defended by, this Union except by the member club’s director or designated representative.

 - Clubs or teams using a suspended or an unregistered player on their roster may be penalized, up to and including suspension from the Union.